ianbishop/userevents.github.io/docs/using-listeners.md

 ### Example

-If you were sending in exisiting events which looked like this:
+If you were sending in existing events which looked like this:

 {% highlight javascript %}
 {